DISEASES

 Personen mit verschiedenen Krankheitsbildern essen am Tisch mithilfe von ORNAMIN Pflegegeschirr mit Trick

-Are you looking for support with a specific disease?
+Are you looking for support with a specific condition?
 Then you have come to the right place.
 Find out about the ORNAMIN special eating and drinking aids developed together with professionals.

 Read more